methodpark/zephyr-security-showcase/README.md

 ### Toolchain setup

+To compile the applications, you need the Zephyr SDK installed.
+For that, follow the instructions on the [Zephyr SDK installation page](https://docs.zephyrproject.org/latest/develop/toolchains/zephyr_sdk.html)

 To be able to flash and work with the nRF7002 DK, you need to set up `nrfutil` first.
 Consult the [
 `nrfutil` installation page from Nordic](https://docs.nordicsemi.com/bundle/nrfutil/page/guides/installing.html)